-Hazing is any action that produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
+Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 All national fraternal organizations and institutions of higher education have banned hazing.
 Illinois State University and the Greek councils rigorously enforce hazing policies, and organizations that violate them are subject to immediate suspension of campus and Greek council recognition and privileges.